rodlogic/homebrew-ghc/README.md

 homebrew-ghc
 ================

-You found this repository because here because the existing GHC formula is not updated as frequently as I would like.
-In addition, I need a GHC formula that allows me to install multiple versions of ghc side by side so I can easily switch between them.
+You found this repository because the existing GHC formula is not updated as frequently as I would like and because I also need a formula that allows me to install multiple versions of GHC side by side so I can easily switch between them.

 Tap into this
 ============
 First add the homebrew-ghc tap: